Writing Web Content

 •Bullet Points or Numbered Paragraphs

 Ideally, your written website content should be - Useful, Interesting, Audience-friendly & Inviting

 •Qualify your target audience - by providing informative and relevant information focused on their needs

 •Clearly outline your unique selling proposition - what makes your product or service stand out

 •Generate qualified leads and eliminate time wasters

-•Provide clear “call to actions” – encourage customers to ring, send an enquiry or complete an order and ensure that you have the resources to respond to these enquiries in a timely manner
+•Provide clear 'call to actions' – encourage customers to ring, send an enquiry or complete an order and ensure that you have the resources to respond to these enquiries in a timely manner